Ambulance Emergency Response Optimization in Developing Countries: Optimization approach

 \section{Optimization approach}

-In this section, we develop a two-stage robust optimization model to determine emergency response vehicle outpost locations.
-The model divides up the city into regions that optimize average, city-wide demand-weighted response time, where each region is served by one outpost.
-The outpost locations / regions are determined based on how vehicles will be routed from the outpost to demand points (second stage), considering uncertainty in both the demand and travel times.
+We develop a two-stage robust optimization model to determine emergency response vehicle outpost locations.
+The outpost locations are determined based on how vehicles will be routed from the outpost to demand points (second stage), considering uncertainty in both demand and travel times.

 We begin by introducing a novel edge-based location model that we prove to be equivalent to the classical $p$-median model.
 The advantage of our model is that it can handle edge-length uncertainty.
-Next, we introduce our models of uncertainty for emergency demand and travel times, based on the prediction approaches developed in Section \ref{ED:DemandEst} and \ref{TT:Preds}.
+Next, we introduce our models of uncertainty for emergency demand and travel times.
 Finally, we develop and compare several solution approaches.